serpapi/showcase-serpapi-tensorflow-keras-image-training/README.md

 This model is not realistic because it achieves only 50% accuracy with less than 300images.
 You probably need to pull around 10k images to get a good results.
-Also, you might need multiple query like:
+Also, you might need to create multiple query like:
  * Apple Logo
  * Apple fuit
 This will save time when manually classifying the apple.

 In order to get more images, you need to register with SerpAPI.com.
 You will need to pick a plan matching the number of images required.